cmackeen/cmackeen.github.io/docs/aboutme.md

 {: .text-delta }

 Over my academic career I have undertaken a variety of projects, a consequence of my curiousity.
-I enjoy cycles of working passionately on a project of interest, and I am result driven.
+I enjoy working passionately on a project of interest, and am result driven.
 I particularly enjoy programming projects; I have been building tools and analysis frameworks to promote quantitative research while cutting out brute force tedium (a common grad student experience).
-In research scienctists often deal with exceptional or novel systems, so automating analysis of unknown systems is less trivial but quite important.
+In research, scientists often deal with exceptional or novel systems, so automating analysis of unknown systems is less trivial but quite important.